Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Introduction

-\textbf{Main contributions.} We design a novel \emph{Model-based Multi-agent Mean-field Upper Confidence} RL (\mfhucrl) algorithm for controlling a large population of collaborative agents. \mfhucrl is practical, performs exploration on a real system (requires no simulator), and is compatible with neural network policy learning.
-We provide general theoretical regret bounds by introducing a novel mean-field-based analysis, and we specialize them to Gaussian Process models.
+\textbf{Main contributions.} We design a novel \emph{Model-based Multi-agent Mean-field Upper Confidence} RL (\mfhucrl) algorithm for the centralized control problem of a large population of collaborative agents. \mfhucrl is practical, performs exploration on a real system (requires no simulator and efficient in terms of samples), and is compatible with neural network policy learning.
+Our main contributions are the general theoretical regret bounds obtained via a novel mean-field-based analysis, that we also specialize to Gaussian Process models.
 In the main step of our theoretical analysis, we bound the distance between the mean-field distributions under the true and the approximated dynamics via the model's total estimated uncertainty.
-Finally, we demonstrate the performance of our algorithm on the swarm motion problem.
-Our results show that \mfhucrl is capable of finding close-to-optimal policies within a few episodes.
-To the best of our knowledge, our algorithm is one of the first model-based algorithms not only for Mean-Field Control but for Multi-Agent Reinforcement Learning in general. \looseness=-1
+Finally, we pose the exploration via entropy maximization problem used in a recent MFG survey \citep{LauriereLearningSurvey} in the continuous state and action domain and demonstrate the performance of our algorithm in it.
+Our results show that \mfhucrl is capable of finding close-to-optimal policies within a few episodes, in contrast to model-free algorithms that require at least six orders of magnitude more samples.